 The Rule of Constantine

-Constantine’s reign however, as well as his enfranchisement of Cristianity, did not provide a wholly reliable solution to the problems that still beset the empire.
+Constantine’s reign however, as well as his enfranchisement of Christianity, did not provide a wholly reliable solution to the problems that still beset the empire.
 Chief amongst these included an increasingly expensive army, threatened by an increasingly dwindling population (especially in the west).
-Straight after Constantine, his sons degenerated into civil war, splitting the empire in two again in a story which really seems very representative of the empire since its heyday under the Nerva-Antonines.
+Straight after Constantine, his sons degenerated into civil war, splitting the empire in two again in a story that really seems very representative of the empire since its heyday under the Nerva-Antonines.

 There were intermittent periods of stability for the remainder of the 4th century AD, with rare rulers of authority and ability, such as Valentinian I and Theodosius.
 Yet by the beginning of the 5th century, most analysts argue, things began to fall apart.